Norman Kaye

-Norman James Kaye (17 January 1927 – 28 May 2007) was an Australian actor and musician.
+Norman James Kaye (17 January 1927 – 28 May 2007) was an Australian actor.
 He was best known for his roles in the films of director Paul Cox.

 Early life and education

+Kaye was born into a tough childhood in Depression Era Melbourne, as one of four children.
+His father was an injured, poor Boer War veteran, his mother suffered from mental illness, and both parents were distant.
+Kaye was taken in as a child by the Norton family, who provided him with a safe haven from the hardships at home.

-Kaye was born in Melbourne and won a scholarship to study at Geelong Grammar School.
-His parents were distant, and both died early, his mother in a psychiatric hospital.
+Kaye won a scholarship to study at Geelong Grammar School.
+His parents both died early, his mother in a psychiatric hospital.

-Musician
+Career

+Music

 Kaye's musical abilities were noticed by A. E. Floyd, the organist of St Paul's Cathedral, Melbourne, who gave him free tuition in recognition of his potential as an organist.

-Kaye travelled to France to study the organ with Pierre Cochereau at Notre Dame de Paris and he won a Premier Prix for conducting at the Nice Conservatoire.
+Kaye travelled to England and then France to study the organ with Pierre Cochereau at Notre-Dame de Paris and he won a Premier Prix for conducting at the Nice Conservatoire.
+He returned to Australia due to feeling lonely and homesick.
+Back in Melbourne, he continued his pursuit of music, including as the acting organist of St Paul's Cathedral.

-Caulfield Grammar School
+Teaching

-He was the choirmaster and the music teacher at Caulfield Grammar School from 1958 to 1977, during which time he "[laid] the foundation for [the school's] … high reputation on the world of music [and it was his] enthusiasm and constructive knowledge [that] made choral singing and the playing of orchestral instruments activities of a central rather than peripheral importance to the school."
+Kaye was the choirmaster and the music teacher at Caulfield Grammar School, a private school in Melbourne, from 1958 to 1977, during which time he "[laid] the foundation for [the school's] … high reputation on the world of music [and it was his] enthusiasm and constructive knowledge [that] made choral singing and the playing of orchestral instruments activities of a central rather than peripheral importance to the school."
 It was the security of a teacher's salary that allowed Kaye to explore the acting world.